How To Effectively Use Branched Learning Scenarios

 All trainers know the hopeless feeling that comes from standing in front of 30 bored learners, trying to explain a company process and why it’s so critical to the learners’ jobs and success.
 The learners may feign interest to be polite, but they clearly aren’t absorbing the message or engaging with the content.

 They are one of the best ways to convert your process-heavy training – whether instructor-led or click and read – to an interactive and impactful experience for learners.
 By allowing your learners to make choices throughout the course, they create their own learning experience.
 They’ll take ownership of the material by making decisions that result in meaningful feedback and consequences.

-In this article, we cover four tips for how to make your branching scenarios in eLearning as effective as possible.
+In this article, we cover what branched learning is, then explore 4 tips for how to make your branched learning scenarios in eLearning as effective as possible.

 Picture the course as a game with multiple paths leading to a destination.
 Before you begin to chart different learning paths within a scenario, visualize where you want your learners to end their learning journey.
 Starting at the end and working backward can help you to make sure you build in all the appropriate paths and scenarios.